sande265/repo_fetcher/README.md

 <br />

-Commands:-
+Commands:-<br />
-  1: yarn install or npm install to install all the required dependencies
+  1: yarn install or npm install to install all the required dependencies<br />
-  2: yarn start or npm start to run the app on local machine
+  2: yarn start or npm start to run the app on local machine<br />
-  3: yarn build or npm run build to build that app for deployments.
+  3: yarn build or npm run build to build that app for deployments.<br />